Subscribe Now: 1 Full Year for Only $6.95!

 - Open for Early Park Admission.

 Gringotts is the pot of gold at the end of Universal’s rainbow that a kazillion crazed guests are racing toward.
 Though the interior line is gorgeous and air-conditioned, the mostly-unshaded outdoor extended queue holds 4,000 guests; you don't want to be at the end of it.
 If you’re a Universal resort guest and you qualify for early entry, use it.
-Otherwise, try the attraction in the late afternoon; wait times usually peak after opening, but become reasonable later in the day.
-Just beware that the queue may shutter new arrivals an hour or more before the park closes, or even earlier if the ride breaks down.
+During off-season when USF doesn't offer early park admission, day gets who arrive before official opening may be allowed to queue for Gringotts before it begins running.
+Otherwise, try the attraction around lunchtime or in the late afternoon; wait times usually peak after opening, but become reasonable later in the day.
+Just be aware that the queue may shutter to new arrivals before the park closes if the posted wait time exceeds the remaining operating hours by more than 60 minutes, or even earlier if the ride breaks down.
 Be warned that, as with any ride this advanced, Gringotts can be expected to experience some downtime almost daily.
 Most operational interruptions are brief, and resolved within 10 or 15 minutes.

 As far as physical thrills go, Gringotts falls somewhere between Seven Dwarfs Mine Train and Space Mountain, with only one short (albeit unique) drop and no upside-down flips.
 It was designed to be less intense (read: less nauseating) and therefore more appealing to families, with fewer height, weight, and size restrictions.
 The restraints are similar to the Mummy's, with bars across your lap and shins, but slightly more restrictive.
 Use the test seat to the left of the front entrance if you are unsure, and request the 3rd or 6th row for additional legroom.

 The ride feels noticeably different depending on which row you are seated in.
 The front is closest to the action, and has the scariest view of the drop, 3-D effects look better further back.
 The 6th row gets the most coaster action, especially from the initial fall, but the screens are slightly distorted.
-Rows 3 or 4 may be the sweet spot.
+The far right seat in row 4 is the sweet spot.